 Mumbai-based tea kiosk Haazri was founded by Karan Shinghal, Dhruv Agarwal, and Arjun Minda in 2016.
 It offers high-quality tea, along with quick snacks to its customers, while taking care of the hygienic standards.
 Its kiosks are available at five locations in Mumbai.

-Recently, Haazri raised ₹1.25 crores in seed funding from early-stage investment firm Artha Venture Fund.
+In September 2018, Haazri raised ₹1.25 crores in seed funding from early-stage investment firm Artha Venture Fund.

 Tea consumption occupies 79% share in the non-alcoholic beverages segment, which is estimated to be worth over $30 billion.
 With the potential for growth in this huge market, more Indian startups are looking to leverage this opportunity.